X The Everything CLI

 The Missing Lobe

-I suspect that what happens to make human learning so efficient is not that silicon neural networks are tremendously less efficient at learning a task from zero than the chemical brain (though there definitely is an argument for this cause the brain does fundamentally different math to achieve it results), but the brain has this way of composing meta-skills together at higher and higher levels of abstraction that we have largely ignored.
-When a person goes to learn to drive a car they are thinking about the wheel and the clutch and the brakes as different objects and so they are pretty poor to start off with, but since they learn them individually and combine them as a meta-skill they can learn the entire system faster than a neural network which combines the system.
+I suspect that what happens to make human learning so efficient is not that silicon neural networks are tremendously less efficient at learning a task from zero than the chemical brain (though there definitely is an argument for this because the brain does fundamentally different math to achieve its results), but the brain has a way of composing meta-skills together at higher and higher levels of abstraction that we have largely ignored.
+When a person learns to drive a car they are thinking about the wheel and the clutch and the brakes as different objects.
+They are pretty poor to start off with.
+When they learn the skills individually and combine them as a meta-skill they can learn the entire system faster than a neural network which starts with the system all mixed up and pre-combined (See The Fractured Entangled Representation Hypothesis).

 Skill Recall